Donovantxy/fedtx/README.md

 ## Running the application

-1 - Make sure you have **NodeJs**, and **npm** installed on your machine, clone the repository and get into the folder usiong command line, then:
+1 - Make sure you have **NodeJs**, and **npm** installed on your machine, clone the repository and get into the folder using command line, then:

 2 - run `npm i`: in order to install all dependecies needed to run the web-app